 Did you know that in the real estate industry 82% of large firms (1,000+ employees) have a formal succession plan?
 However, only 15% of firms with less than 1,000 employees have a formal plan for succession.
 More surprisingly, 85% of firms with a formal succession plan have a plan only for the CEO.
 Of the real estate firms with formal succession plans, 65% have not communicated that plan to the firm.
 By 2020, nearly 60% of today's real estate CEOs plan to retire or phase down, and only 44% of all real estate CEOs are "very satisfied" with their entire senior management team.
+Only 39% of Boards of Directors have a "viable" internal candidate to immediately replace the CEO.
 We are entering a period (2014 - 2020) of incredible leadership transition with very few firms ready for that eventuality.